 International Finance Cooperation:

-E-Power has increased the installed electric production capacity in the Port au Prince metropolitan area by 35 percent;
+E-Power has increased the installed electric production capacity in the Port au Prince metropolitan area by 35 percent; the company generates power for 1.59 million customers.

 Nearly 3,000 entrepreneurs and managers received business training through a partner SOFIHDES;